-Bronco Sue Yonkers, aka: Sue Warfield, Sue Rapier, Sue Stone, Sue Black (1854-??) – A lusty Welsh girl who turned the heads of men and could shoot as well as any of them, Bronco Sue left a trail of unlucky men in her wake as she made her way through the Wild West.
+Bronco Sue Yonkers, who was also known as Sue Warfield, Sue Rapier, Sue Stone, and Sue Black, was a lusty Welsh girl who turned the heads of men and could shoot as well as any of them.
+She also left a trail of unlucky men in her wake as she made her way through the Wild West.

 Born as Susie Warfield in Wales on September 11, 1854, she immigrated with her parents to the United States when she was just a child.
 The family made their way to the Nevada mining camps where little Susie learned daring horseman skills and how to use a pistol as well as any man.

 By 1882 she had married again, this time to a man named Jack Yonkers.
-The pair moved to Wallace, New Mexico where they ran a saloon.
-A year later, Bronco Sue moved again, this time to White Oaks, New Mexico, which was a busier settlement.
-But, upon her arrival, there was no sign of Jack Yonkers, instead she was with a man named Robert Black.
-Her story was that Yonkers had died of smallpox and that Robert Black had helped her to bury him at Alkali Flat.
+The pair moved to Wallace, New Mexico, where they ran a saloon.
+A year later, Bronco Sue moved again to White Oaks, New Mexico, which was a busier settlement.
+But, upon her arrival, there was no sign of Jack Yonkers; instead, she was with a man named Robert Black.
+Her story was that Yonkers had died of smallpox and that Robert Black had helped her bury him at Alkali Flat.
 However, there was no known outbreak of smallpox in that area at the time.
-The pair opened a saloon in White Oaks, which was prosperous and the couple soon bought a ranch.
+The pair opened a saloon in White Oaks, which was prosperous, and the couple soon bought a ranch.

 However, when the boom at White Oaks began to falter, they moved on again, this time to Socorro, New Mexico.
 In the meantime, Sue had convinced Black to sell his cattle.
-In Socorro, Sue ran a boarding house and Black opened a saloon.
-When Black lost is saloon in about August, 1884, he and Sue got into a drunken argument which resulted in him being arrested and held overnight.
+In Socorro, Sue ran a boarding house, and Black opened a saloon.
+When Black lost his saloon in about August 1884, he and Sue got into a drunken argument, which resulted in him being arrested and held overnight.

-The next morning when the town marshal released Black, he was warned not to go home as Sue was well armed and willing to use her superior shooting skills.
-Black, however, ignored the warning and returned home where he was shot and killed by Bronco Sue.
-When she was arrested, she told the court that Black had come after her with an axe and she had shot him in self-defense.
+The next morning when the town marshal released Black, he was warned not to go home as Sue was well-armed and willing to use her superior shooting skills.
+However, Black ignored the warning and returned home, where he was shot and killed by Bronco Sue.
+When she was arrested, she told the court that Black had come after her with an ax, and she had shot him in self-defense.
 She was released before any indictments were made and fled town.

 She next wound up in Tularosa, New Mexico, where she was known to have been friendly with a man called Big John Good, who had recently arrived from Texas.
 Good, who had arrived with a large herd of cattle, had a long history of being a bully and throwing his weight around.